clemsonciti/singularity-images/caffe2/README.md

 (Here I assume that the same nvidia driver/cuda have been installed in your host machine), and store the downloaded files and above scripts under the same folder.
 2. Run `sh build_container.sh` (assumes that you have sudo access).
-3. The `.img` will be produced, which will be able to run Caffe (NVIDIA) and DIGITS, out of the box.
+3. The `.img` will be produced, which will be able to run Caffe2, out of the box.
 Run a shell inside the container with `singularity shell <path-to-img>`.